Oliver Lodge: Other works

-Spiritualism
+Paranormal investigations

-In addition to his contributions to science, Lodge is remembered for his studies in psychical research and spiritualism.
+Lodge is remembered for his studies in psychical research and spiritualism.
 He began to study psychical phenomena (chiefly telepathy) in the late 1880s, was a member of The Ghost Club, and served as president of the London-based Society for Psychical Research from 1901 to 1903.
 After his son, Raymond, was killed in World War I in 1915, he visited several mediums and wrote about the experience in a number of books, including the best-selling Raymond; or, Life and Death (1916).
 Lodge was a friend of Arthur Conan Doyle, who also lost a son in World War I and was a Spiritualist.

 Lodge was a Christian Spiritualist.
 In 1909, he published the book Survival of Man which expressed his belief that life after death had been demonstrated by mediumship.
 His most controversial book was Raymond or Life and Death (1916).
 The book documented the séances that he and his wife had attended with the medium Gladys Osborne Leonard.
 Lodge was convinced that his son Raymond had communicated with him and the book is a description of his son's experiences in the spirit world.
 According to the book Raymond had reported that those who had died were still the same people that they had been on earth before they "passed over".
 There were houses, trees and flowers in the Spirit world, which was similar to the earthly realm, although there was no disease.
 The book also claimed that when soldiers died in World War I they had smoked cigars and received whisky in the spirit world and because of such statements the book was criticised.
 Walter Cook wrote a rebuttal to Lodge, titled Reflections on Raymond (1917), that directly challenged Lodge's beliefs in Spiritualism.

 Although Lodge was convinced that Leonard's spirit control "Feda" had communicated with his son, he admitted a good deal of the information was nonsense and suggested that Feda picked it up from a séance sitter.
 Philosopher Paul Carus wrote that the "story of Raymond's communications rather excels all prior tales of mediumistic lore in the silliness of its revelations.
 But the saddest part of it consists in the fact that a great scientist, no less a one than Sir Oliver Lodge, has published the book and so stands sponsor for it."